jay-johnson/network-pipeline/README.rst

 There are many choices to build a machine learning or AI model but for now I am using `Jupyter Hub`_ to build a pre-trained model for defending against `OWASP Dynamic Analysis tools for finding vulnerabilities`_ running in my `owasp-jenkins`_ repository.

-- Please refer to the `simulations directory`_ for capturing simulated attacks using tools like ZAP
+- Please refer to the `simulations directory`_ for capturing simulated attacks using ZAP with Django, Flask, React, Vue, and Spring
 - Please refer to the `datasets repository`_ for captured recordings if you want to see what some of the data will look like

 .. _Jupyter Hub: https://github.com/jay-johnson/celery-connectors#running-jupyterhub-with-postgres-and-ssl